-“Going on the Cowboy Trail is really an opportunity to immerse yourself in that western culture and explore some cool little towns along the way,” says Travel Alberta vice president of industry development, Shelley Grollmuss.
+“Going on the Cowboy Trail in Alberta is really an opportunity to immerse yourself in that western culture and explore some cool little towns along the way,” says Travel Alberta vice president of industry development, Shelley Grollmuss.
 “It’s an absolutely beautiful drive, pretty much year round.”

 Catch a rodeo at a town on the Cowboy Trail in Alberta